10zin997/weather/README.md

 # API are written is jSON, so its a good idea to get jSON extension to read it clearly.

 ## Our Goal
-The goal is use API(Application Programming Interfaces).So how does api work?
-Basically, your app sends some data you wanted to a server, the server reads the data and performs the apporpropate actions and sends it back to your app, the app reads it and changes into a readable data to you.
+The goal is use API(Application Programming Interfaces) to fetch current weather data of the entire world.So how does api work?
+Basically, your app sends some data you wanted to a server, the server reads the data and performs the ap actions and sends it back to your app, the app reads it and changes into a readable data to you.
-It’s time to take our app development skills to the next level.
-We’re going to introduce you to the wonderful world of Application Programming Interfaces (APIs) to grab live data from the internet.
-If you’re dreaming of making that Twitter-powered stock trading app then you’re about add some serious tools to your toolbelt!

 ## What you will create